joehil/GoogleAuthApache/README.md

 Troubleshooting:

 Obviously, check your Apache log file.
 One very important thing is to make sure you have proper time synchronization.
 Use of a service such as NTP is highly recommended.
 Using a larger "AuthEntryWindow" (above) can help compensate for slop in time sync.

+License:

+The ASF licenses this file to You under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0